davidpallmann/doc-search-azure/README.md

 The solution files will need updating to refer to YOUR cloud assets.

-# Building
+# Building and Deploying

-To build doc-search-azure, you need:
+To build and deploy doc-search-azure, you need:
 * Visual Studio 2017
 * An Azure account

 Before building, update the local.settings.json file with your storage account settings.

 Publish the search project to your Azure Function app in the cloud.
+The first time you do this, download the publish profile for your Azure Function App and import it in the Publish wizard.

 # Using